 A related early learning project is LFMO’s Pathways project, which brings together government representatives, subject matter experts, and Métis women and 2SLGBTQQIA+ Métis to discuss Métis-specific IELCC needs, data and programming gaps, and best practices.

-Building Pathways ensures that Métis-specific IELCC is prioritized at Women’s Fora and Annual General Meetings, so that collective knowledge information and advocacy can be provided to inform the federal government’s IELCC framework.
+Building Pathways ensures that Métis-specific IELCC is prioritized at Women’s Forums and Annual General Meetings, so that collective knowledge information and advocacy can be provided to inform the federal government’s IELCC framework.